pmason314/pyproject-templates/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to report bugs or suggest new features.
+Feel free to report bugs or suggest new project templates.

 ## License